iftec/BigBangBookstore/README.md

 * Register with the site.
     * The user can register their details with the site, or log in if they already have an account.
 * Login to the site.
-    * The user can log in to the site using their username or email and password.
+    * The user can log in to the site using their email and password.
 * Log out of the site.
     * The user can log out of the site at any time.
 * View my account and change details.